 - To hold the Executive to account for delivery of the agreed commissioning priorities

-- To monitor progress against the delivery of the Children and Young People's Plan
+- To monitor progress against the delivery of The Somerset Plan for Children, Young People and Families 2019-22

 - To ensure the voice of children, young people and their parents and carers is heard